 Pookolam is no longer limited to the festive occasion of Onam – it is being adopted to grace venues, public places for celebratory occasions with creative and innovative twists.

-Another such pookolam was created for the inaugural ceremony of the Typography Day at IDC.
-This too was created by students, incorporating the theme - by using alphabets of different Indian languages or the typefaces into this floral floor art.
+Another such Pookolam was created for the inaugural ceremony of Typography Day at IDC.
+This too was created by students, incorporating the theme - by using alphabets of different Indian languages or typefaces into this floral floor art.
 This was done through the use of flower petals of different colours and leaves as can be seen in the following pictures.